 Performance: Obtained a listing of those employees involved with non-payroll purchasing and payment functions along with written policies and procedures for those functions to determine if there was a proper segregation of duties for initiating, approving, and making purchases.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

-River Parishes Convention, Tourist, & Visitors Commission Laplace, Louisiana Schedule of Procedures and Associated Findings of the Statewide Agreed-Upon Procedures b) At least two employees are involved in processing and approving payments to vendors.
+b) At least two employees are involved in processing and approving payments to vendors.

 Performance: Obtained a listing of those employees involved with non-payroll purchasing and payment functions along with written policies and procedures for those functions to determine if there was a proper segregation of duties for processing and approving payments to vendors.
-Exceptions: There were no exceptions noted.